 There are various types and brands of ACE inhibitors: captopril, cilazapril, enalapril, fosinopril, lisinopril, perindopril, quinapril, ramipril, and trandolapril.
 An ACE inhibitor is particularly useful if you also have heart failure or diabetes.
 ACE inhibitors should not be taken by people with certain types of kidney problems, people with some types of artery problems, and those who are pregnant.
 You will need a blood test before starting an ACE inhibitor.
 This will check that your kidneys are working well.
 The blood test is repeated within two weeks after starting the medicine, and within two weeks after any increase in dose.
 Then, a yearly blood test is usual.

 Angiotensin receptor blockers

 Diuretics work by increasing the amount of salt and fluid that you pass out in your urine.
 This has some effect on reducing the fluid in the circulation, which reduces blood pressure.
 They may also have a relaxing effect on the blood vessels, which reduces the pressure within the blood vessels.
-The most commonly used diuretics to treat high blood pressure in the UK are thiazides or thiazide-like diuretics.
-Examples are bendroflumethiazide, chlorothiazide, chlortalidone, cyclopenthiazide, hydrochlorothiazide and indapamide.
+The most commonly used diuretics to treat high blood pressure (hypertension) in the UK are thiazides or thiazide-like diuretics.
+Examples are bendroflumethiazide, chlortalidone, cyclopenthiazide, and indapamide.
 Only a low dose of a diuretic is needed to treat high blood pressure.
 Therefore, you will not notice much diuretic effect (that is, you will not pass much extra urine).
 You will need a blood test before starting a diuretic, to check that your kidneys are working well.
 You should also have a blood test within 4-6 weeks of starting treatment with a diuretic, to check that your blood potassium has not been affected.
 Then, a yearly blood test is usual.